Salt Lake City and County Building Tours

-Salt Lake City and County Building Photo courtesy of Utah Historical Society
+Salt Lake City and County Building Tours Photo courtesy of Utah Historical Society

 The Salt Lake City and County Building is one of Salt Lake City's most beloved landmarks.
 Completed in 1894, the building is Utah's finest example of Richardsonian Romanesque architecture.